souenzzo/ourives/README.md

 ## Clients

-- `br.com.souenzzo.ourives/client.java-net-socket`: A pure-clojure HTTP client from java.net.Socket's
+- `br.com.souenzzo.ourives/client.java-net-http`: A pure-clojure HTTP client from java.net.HttpClient's
-- `br.com.souenzzo.ourives/client.nodejs`: An implementation over `http` and `https` packages in nodejs.
-- `br.com.souenzzo.ourives/client.fetch`: An implementation over `window.fetch` browser API
+- `br.com.souenzzo.ourives/client.fetch`: An implementation over `window.fetch` browser and nodejs API
-- `br.com.souenzzo.ourives/client.apache-http-client`: Why not?!

 Some implementations, like nodejs and browser, will not have the `send` sync method